Sock liners are thin socks that are meant to be worn under your hiking socks. According to several trusted hikers, liners have many helpful benefits.

 I’ll address the benefits, how they work and what to consider when buying a pair of liner socks.
 I’ll also share top-rated hiking liner socks.

 What are Sock Liners?

-Sock liners are thin socks that you wear with thicker socks while hiking.
-These thinner socks have benefits, including sweat-wicking and blister prevention.
+Sock liners are worn with a thicker pair of socks while hiking.
+These thinner socks have benefits, including blister prevention and sweat-wicking.

-Sock liners can work well as a base layer, but you can also wear them on their own.
-They help keep your feet cool and dry.
-They can also help prevent blisters.
+Sock liners act as a base layer, but you can wear them alone.
+They wick moisture to keep feet cool and dry.
+They also help prevent painful blisters.

 Sock liners should be thin and fit well.
-These types of socks are meant to conform tightly to your feet when worn with your hiking boots.
+These types of socks are meant to conform tightly to your feet when worn with your hiking boots or trail runners.